 March, The Imperial War Conference, attended by representatives of Britain and the British Dominions, commences in London.
 India's attendance at the Conference raises the hope of Indians in the colonies that they now have some leverage to effect changes for equal treatment.

-Gordon Lee of the Industrial Socialist League (ISL) forms the Durban Workers' Industrial Union.
+Gordon Lee of the International Socialist League (ISL) forms the Durban Workers' Industrial Union.
 The Union enrols Indian members representing printing, tobacco, laundry, dock and municipal workers, miners and ‘sugar slaves’.

 27 April, Sir Satyendra P. Sinha of India submits the so-called Reciprocity Resolution to the Imperial War Conference in London.
 The Conference unanimously accepts the principle of reciprocity between India and the Dominions.
 Sir Sinha's memorandum also includes grievances of South African Indians in connection with trading licences, the franchise and ownership of land and railway regulations.